RIM's new leader raises doubts among investors

 "If there are no meaningful signs of an imminent turnaround, then I think the spotlight will turn back on to the assets that RIM holds and who they might be attractive to."

-Analysts have said logical buyers for RIM also include fellow-struggler Nokia, perhaps with support from Microsoft, and Facebook which is increasingly pushing its content to users via their mobile phones.
+Analysts have said logical buyers for RIM also include fellow-struggler Nokia NOK1V.HE, perhaps with support from Microsoft (MSFT.O), and Facebook which is increasingly pushing its content to users via their mobile phones.

 If there is no obvious buyer, Heins has more immediate options to add value to the business.